1. Key Characteristics

 The breed is highly protective of its family.
 Being isolated in Thailand did not give this breed much opportunity to introduce other genes into the pool; however, the isolation proved to be a good thing for breed purity.

-When San Francisco native John Sterling visited Thailand in 1994, he encountered 4 of the dogs known to the natives as Mah Thai Lung Ahn.
+When San Francisco native Jack Sterling visited Thailand in 1994, he encountered 4 of the dogs known to the natives as Mah Thai Lung Ahn.
 Sterling found a veterinarian who introduced him to breeders, and he bought a 5-month-old male puppy he called Sakorn and 2 blue females named Bent and Navinee.

 Sterling brought all these dogs back to San Francisco.